uvamsi76/Intelligent-Surveillance-System-with-Facial-Recognition-and-Automated-Alerts/README.md

 # mini-project-face-recognition-

-#face recognition
+# Face recognition monitoring system efficient by adding face
-monitoring system efficient by adding face recognition and motion detection to it
+recognition and motion detection to it

 It activates buzzer when